Look Before You Leap Into a Payday Loan

 Payday loans, when used properly, can be a good means for people to handle an unexpected financial need quickly and responsibly.
 Today it is much harder to qualify for a personal loan from a traditional lender such as a bank or credit union.
 If your credit history is less-than-perfect, it can be nearly impossible to be approved for a low-interest loan from sources such as these.

 It's interesting to note that many large U.S banks have begun offering consumers loans which are strikingly similar to payday loans- high interest loans which are due to be repaid on the borrower's next payday.
-So in spite of all the critics who routinely call payday loans a perfect example of predatory lending, it seems that these very same loans have now gone mainstream.
+So in spite of all the critics who routinely call payday loans a perfect example of predatory lending, it seems that these very same loans have now gone

 Should you be wary of payday loans?
 Of course.
-But you should be cautious any time you borrow money, no matter what the source.
+But you should be cautious

 The Risks

-• Payday loans can create a long-term cycle of debt.
+- Payday loans can create a long-term cycle of debt.
 Payday loans have a very quick repayment period- usually just two weeks.
 That's not much time to accumulate the extra cash you will need to fully repay the loan plus any interest and fees.
 Where people get into trouble is when they are unable to pay off the original loan amount when it is due and then are forced to extend it for another two weeks.
 Each time the loan is extended, the lender charges additional interest and fees.
 It's good business for them but not so good for the customer.

-• Payday loans can cause long-lasting financial problems.
+- Payday loans can cause long-lasting financial problems.
 Even though the terms and conditions of payday loans are somewhat different than traditional loans, lenders have every right to try and collect on the debt you owe if you fail to repay the loan according to your agreement.
 This means they can sue you in court to recover the amount due plus any legal fees.
 They can also attempt to garnish your wages.
 Don't assume because payday lenders are not a bank or credit union that they cannot legally come after you to recoup the money which you owe.
 They can and they will.

 Mistakes to Avoid